 Explore the Instructional Resources and Grouping links in your PALS Online account to find tools for understanding and using PALS data to improve literacy instruction.

 Resources for Diagnosing and Grouping Students

-Resources available: Spelling Stages and Reading Levels, Concept of Word Stage charts and articles, PALS Spelling Feature Scores, Close ups on each developmental stage of spelling, Grade Level Expectations for Word Study, IORL Reading Rate Goals, PALS Grouping (classroom-level and school-level-across-classrooms), sorting function on many reports
+Resources available: Spelling Stages and Reading Levels chart, Concept of Word Stage charts and articles, PALS Spelling Feature Scores, Close-ups on each developmental stage of spelling, Grade Level Expectations for Word Study, IORL Reading Rate Goals, PALS Grouping (classroom-level and school-level-across-classrooms), sorting function on many reports

 Resources for Planning Instruction